 Aspen is organized in a grid framework, with the resorts surrounded by a healthy number of restaurants, hotels, and boutique shops.

-As with any skiing destination, ski in and ski out hotels and condominium command a higher price than vacation rentals a shuttle bus ride away.
+As with any skiing destination, Snowmass condos ski in ski out hotels command a higher price than vacation rentals a shuttle bus ride away.
 They also get booked solid in the months leading up to the ski season.

 Non ski in/ski out properties offer free shuttles and bus rides to the resorts.
 Just ask your hotel for the trip schedules.